Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 At home

-• Replace traditional bulbs with LED lighting
+• Replace traditional bulbs with LED lighting.

 In industry

-• Implement energy management systems (e.g., ISO 50001)
+• Implement an energy management system such as ISO 50001.

-• Upgrade to more efficient machinery and equipment
+• Upgrade to more efficient machinery and equipment.

-• Incorporate renewable energy sources
+• Integrate renewable energy sources.

 In transport

-• Promote electric or hybrid vehicles
+• Promote electric and hybrid vehicles.

-• Encourage public transport, biking, and walking
+• Encourage public transport, cycling and walking.

-• Improve logistics and freight transport efficiency
+• Improve logistics and freight efficiency.

 In buildings

-• Use sustainable construction materials
+• Use sustainable construction materials.

-• Install building energy management systems
+• Install building energy management systems.

 How is energy efficiency calculated?

-Energy Efficiency (%) = (Useful Output Energy / Input Energy) × 100
+Energy efficiency (%) = (useful output energy / input energy) × 100

-For example, if a machine uses 100 units of energy to produce 80 units of useful output, its efficiency is:
+For example, if a machine uses 100 units of energy to deliver 80 units of useful output, its efficiency is (80 / 100) × 100 = 80%.
+In carbon terms, improving efficiency means reducing emissions per unit of output, an essential step towards a low-carbon economy.

 Benefits of energy efficiency

-• Cost savings: Lower energy use means lower energy bills
+• Cost savings: lower energy use means lower energy bills.

 Legal and regulatory framework

-Companies that already trust manglai
+Companies that trust us

 Sertrans Logo